dodaniel006/2800-202510-BBY06/README.md

 ### Limitations

-- The game websocket needs to be manually configured for every different deployed location
+- The game websocket needs to be manually configured for every different deployed location, it is currently listening for the tailscale test site

 ### Future Work